 –Rob Taylor nmblive.com

-Sonic Twist™ is the free-improv duo of Judi Silvano and Bruce Arnold.
+Sonic Twist® is the”composing in the moment” duo of Judi Silvano and Bruce Arnold.
 They met in New York City, after being introduced by bassist Ratzo B. Harris.
 Remarkably, the two of them had been playing with many of the same musicians (Billy Drewes, Joe Lovano, George and Ed Schuller, Adam Kolker, Tim Hagans) but had never actually met.
 After their first musical meeting, an affinity was immediately recognized by both.
-A session of free-improv music cemented the project and led to a series of improvisations that yielded the duo’s first critically acclaimed release, “Listen to This.”
+A session of “composing in the moment” music cemented the project and led to a series of “compositions in the moment” that yielded the duo’s first critically acclaimed release, “Listen to This.”

 Sonic Twist’s™ music is characterized by the almost telepathic interactions of these two musicians.
 Arnold has been working with processed sound for many years, in particular, the object-oriented program SuperCollider.
 While Judi had a short period of exploration with basic electronics and loops, her curiosity about the potential of processing her vocal ideas even further was rewarded when Arnold created a custom foot-pedal setup for her, with patches that they chose together.
-This enhanced sonic palette allows them to embrace variants of expression that manifest during their improvisations.
+This enhanced sonic palette allows them to embrace variants of expression that manifest during their “composing in the moment” pieces.

 Bruce Arnold arrived in New York City in 1986 after he had attended and then taught at the Berklee School in Boston.
 It was while teaching at Princeton University that he started getting more and more interested in 20th Century classical music and the music of the 2nd Viennese school in particular.
 This led to an ongoing investigation into the application of twelve tone music to improvisation.
 During this time, much of his free improvisation was influenced by his work with the group “Act of Finding” with Tom Buckner, Ratzo B. Harris and most significantly, analog keyboardist Tom Hamilton.